Joining custom metadata with S3 metadata tables - Amazon Simple Storage Service

 Joining custom metadata with S3 metadata tables

-You can analyze data across your S3 managed metadata tables and customer (self-managed) metadata tables.
+You can analyze data across your Amazon managed metadata tables and customer (self-managed) metadata tables.
 By using a standard SQL JOIN operator, you can query data from these multiple sources.

-The following example SQL query finds matching records between an S3 managed metadata table (my_s3_metadata_table) and a self-managed metadata table (my_self_managed_metadata_table).
-The query also filters informations based on CREATE events, which indicate that a new object (or a new version of the object) was written to the bucket.
-(For more information, see the S3 Metadata tables schema.)
+The following example SQL query finds matching records between an Amazon managed journal table ("journal") and a self-managed metadata table (my_self_managed_metadata_table).
+The query also filters information based on CREATE events, which indicate that a new object (or a new version of the object) was written to the bucket.
+(For more information, see the S3 Metadata journal tables schema.)